-Foursquare security breach exposes 875,000 check-insAlex Wagner - Deputy Managing Editor, News Desk
+Foursquare security breach exposes 875,000 check-insAlex Wagner - Editorial Director of News and Content

 Foursquare is one of the more controversial social networks available, as many don't want people knowing where they are at any given time.
 Those fears have gotten real as hacker Jesper Andersen revealed a security breach with the Foursquare website.
 This hole allowed him to snag data from 70 percent of all check-ins in the San Francisco area over the last three weeks.
 That adds up to around 875,000 check-ins.
 Wired explains how Andersen's hack worked: